Sequence of Coursework

-The second year of the CAGS program focuses on the technical and adaptive skills of formal leadership, including legal issues in education, budgeting, supervision and evaluation, and community engagement.
+The second year of the CAGS program (including one summer course between academic years) focuses on the technical and adaptive skills of formal leadership, including leading culturally responsive change processes, supervising and evaluating faculty, addressing legal issues in education, leading school-community partnerships, and managing school budgets.

 The CAGS sequence of courses and practicum experiences run as district-based cohorts and typically begin each fall term.
 Ultimately, the program supports both teacher leader and formal leader development, with a focus on adopting the informal and formal habits of mind and technical skills needed to lead effectively.

 Programs launch each September and follow a set schedule.
 They are cohort-based and offered off-campus within partner school districts, with students taking 2-3 graduate courses per semester (6-9 credits).

 - Course Formats: Courses take place, on average, one evening per week across the academic year, with one short intensive summer course.
 Courses are hybrid, allowing for additional, online learning.
 This provides schedule flexibility for students.